asreview/asreview/docs/source/data_labeled.rst

 ~~~~~~~~~~~~~~~~~~

 The `ASReview research project <https://asreview.ai/about/>`_ collects fully
-labeled datasets from various domain and published open access.
-They can be
+labeled datasets published open access.
+The labeled datasets are PRISMA-based
-useful for benchmark projects such as testing the performance of new active
+reviews on various research topics.
+They can be useful for benchmark projects
-learning models.
-The datasets and their metadata are available via the
+such as testing the performance of new active learning models.
+The datasets
-`Systematic Review Datasets
+and their metadata are available via the `Systematic Review Datasets
 <https://github.com/asreview/systematic-review-datasets>`_ repository.
 In
 ASReview LAB, these datasets are refered as "Benchmark Datasets".